appulse-projects/encon-java/encon/README.md

 // Creating node's config.
 // For more details - see encon-config project NodeConfig config = NodeConfig.builder()
+    .shortNamed(true) // true - for local nodes, false (default) - for remote accessable
     .cookie("secret")
     .build();

-// Creates, registers and starts a new Erlang node Node node = Nodes.singleNode("echo-node", config);
+// Creates, registers in EPMD and starts a new Erlang node Node node = Nodes.singleNode("echo-node", config);

 ```